Image

 Threats

-The golden-cheeked warbler is threatened by habitat loss and fragmentation in its Central Texas breeding grounds and its wintering sites in the pine-oak forests of Mexico and Central America.
+The golden-cheeked warbler’s greatest threats are habitat loss and fragmentation in its breeding grounds in Central Texas and wintering sites in Mexico and Central America.
 As the metropolitan area from Austin to San Antonio expands west into the Texas Hill Country, this urban growth is drastically reducing the prime Ashe juniper – oak woodlands the warbler needs for breeding and foraging.
-The habitat fragmentation also allows predators to reach the warblers and their nests more easily.
+Habitat fragmentation also allows predators to reach the warblers and their nests more easily.

 Facts